DimitraPetroulias/DimiP_Portfolio/Analysis of Streaming Movie Data/Project 1-1.md

-# Analysis of Streaming Movie Data
+# Analysis of Streaming Movie Data Part 1

 ## Overall Business Goal
 Canopy (a fictional business) wants to offer the best-rated French movies and create movies that are not offered by other streaming services.